CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/wms-scanning-simulator.md

 **An example usage of single and multi-part codes in GS1 standard**:

-To learn more, watch the video:[An example usage of single and multi-part codes in GS1 standard](https://www.youtube.com/watch?v=utDZYiQYdoI).
+To learn more, watch the video: [An example usage of single and multi-part codes in GS1 standard](https://www.youtube.com/watch?v=utDZYiQYdoI).